Ad fraud prevention and mobile marketing: How to beat the fraudsters

 (Of course, our marketing analytics product works for all marketing: mobile, web, even offline.)

-So it’s worth our time focusing on ad fraud prevention.
+So it’s very much worth our time focusing on ad fraud prevention.
 It’s how we found the industry-first way to do deterministic Android Install Validation.
+And, it goes without speaking, it’s worth your time finding the best fraud protection in the advertising ecosystem to keep your ad spend focused on legitimate activity.

-So malicious ad fraud costs billions.
+So malicious ad fraud sucks billions out of the ecosystem.
 But how does it work?
 And how do shady characters convert honest advertising budgets into dishonest gains?

 Fraudsters get started on the lucrative career path of fake clicks, fraudulent traffic, bots, and faked views of video ads by getting set up with an ad exchange as a publisher.
 In the web space, that might be as a long-tail website.
 In the mobile app space, it’s probably some anonymous copycat app, or a utility app like a flashlight.

 (It’s not just tiny apps, though.
-There have been some very big app publishers with more than 100 million downloads who have been kicked out of the Google Play Store due to mobile app install fraud.)
+There have been some very big app publishers with more than 100 million downloads who have been kicked out of the Google Play Store due to mobile app install fraud.
+Often, fraudsters will buy existing apps that publishers have given up on and use them to fraudulently display and engage with ads.)

 Once the fraudsters have a place to display the ads, they need to invent seemingly “human” viewing, interest, and engagement with them.